-$r = R \left(e^{-p \cdot r} - e^{-(i+p) \cdot r} \right) ."$
+$r = R \left(e^{-p'r} - e^{-(i+p)'r} \right)$."

-Vanderplank derived his equation (4.3) from a 'point' (spatial development of the model disease was completely neglected).
-Such an equation cannot the be base for 'spatial' results (a gradient is a 'spatial' phenomenon).
+Vanderplank derived his equation (4.3) from a 'point' model (spatial development the of disease was completely neglected).
+Such an equation cannot be the base for 'spatial' results (a gradient is a 'spatial' phenomenon).
 Morever, the gradient should be measured 'on the wave', because for a focus the wave is the front of the epidemic.

 The argument can be visualized by the following example.
 At the level of applicability of Vanderplank's equation (4.3) (y < 0.15), disease develops almost exponentially.
-Assuming his 'point' model at two points, P, and P, with different disease levels, $Y{\lambda}(0)$ and $y_2(0)$ (for t = 0), these levels will grow exponentially with time, and so will grow their difference.
+Assuming his 'point' model at two points, P, and P, with different disease levels, $Y{i}(0)$ $y_2(0)$ (for t = 0), these levels will and arow exponentially with time, and so will grow their difference.
 The growth will be proportional to the exponent of the infection rate.
-Thus a higher value of the infection rate will result in a higher value of the difference between levels $y_i(t)$ and $y_s(t)$ (where t > 0).
-Therefore, the gradient will be steeper for the higher than for lower infection rate (the gradient is the first derivative with respect to the space variable, so it is the limit of the difference between the disease levels divided by the difference between the positions of points P{1} and P{2} , when the latter difference tends to 0.).
+Thus a higher value of the infection rate will result in a higher value of the difference between levels $y_1(t)$ and $y_2(t)$ (where t > 0).
+Therefore, the gradient will be steeper for the higher than for lower infection rate (the gradient is the first derivative with respect to the space variable, so it is the limit of the difference between the disease levels divided by the difference between the positions of points P_4 and P_2 , when the latter difference tends to 0.).

 Minogue and Fry interpreted the data in a paper by MacKenzie (1976) as if slow rusting cultivars (low infection rate) are characterized by steeper disease gradients.
-A detailed inspection of the paper does not confirm Minogue and Fry's interpretation.
+A detailed inspection of the paper does not confirm Minoque and Fry's interpretation.
 Table 1 and Fig. 3 of MacKenzie's paper, which give the gradients of a slow rusting wheat variety (Bonza 55) and of two susceptible varieties (Pitic 62 and Penjamo 62), show that the gradients of Bonza 55 are not significantly different from the gradients of Pitic 62 and Penjamo 62.
 In addition, D.R.
 MacKenzie states: "Significant differences in the regression slopes for the duplicate plots of Bonza 55 are considered to be the result of random sampling errors of remote distances from the point source where disease quantities were extremely small."
 Fig. 3 of MacKenzie's paper shows that the steeper gradient of Bonza 55 is based on 2 observations only, and the flatter one on 4 observations.
 Thus, the steeper gradient of Bonza 55 should be excluded from consideration.
-The flatter one is the flattest of all the gradients presented.
+The flatter one is the flattest of a]] the gradients presented.